Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.

 Our Safeguarding Team

-We also have Edwina, who is a Family Support Worker, working in the school on Tuesdays and Thursdays.
+We also have Edwina Osborne, who is a Family Support Worker, working in the school on Thursdays and Fridays.

 We have a range of policies and procedures in place to protect our staff, children and their families.
 Please see the policies section on our website or speak to a member of the office staff to request a paper copy.